What is measles?

 How is measles diagnosed?

-Your child's caregiver can usually diagnose measles based on your child's symptoms and physical exam.
+Your child's healthcare provider can usually diagnose measles based on your child's symptoms and physical exam.
 Your child may need a blood test to confirm the infection.

 How is measles treated?